HERB ROASTED EASY CARVE LAMB

 2 tbsp olive oil

 1 punnet cherry tomatoes (quartered)

 Place the potatoes in a large saucepan of cold water.
 Place over a high heat and bring the water to the boil.
 Cook the potatoes for about 25 mins depending on size or until a sharp knife can be easily inserted.
 Drain the potatoes and place onto a large baking tray brushed with olive oil.
 Flatten them slightly with a potato masher or large spoon.
 Allow the potatoes to cool in the fridge for a 1 to 2 hours prior to baking.
 Try not to skip this step, the time in the fridge will dry the surface of the potatoes and help them to crisp up.

 Remove lamb from fridge 30 minutes prior to cooking.
 Preheat oven to 180°C.

 Place lamb in a roasting dish fat side up and bake uncovered for 25-30 minutes per 500g basting occasionally or until internal temperature is 55°C for rare, 60°C for medium rare or 65°C for medium.

 Once the potatoes are cooled, heat your oven to 220°C and drizzle with remaining oil.
-Season generously with salt and bake for 25 mins or until golden and crispy.
+Season generously with salt, sprinkle with rosemary and bake for 25 mins or until golden and crispy.

 While the lamb is resting, add all the salsa ingredients to a small bow and gently stir to combine.
 Season to taste.